 News you can use: health & drug safety updates

-October 1, 2017
+November 1, 2017

 NCPIE serves as co-editor for a monthly column in Pharmacy Today (American Pharmacists Association) The column is entitled “One-to-One” and is intended to help develop pharmacists’ medication communication and counseling skills to promote safe and appropriate medicine use.

 October 26, 2017